-Join Von Glitschka for an in-depth discussion in this video Design process introduction, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Design process introduction, part of Learning Logo Design.

 The logo design process and its ultimate success has more to do with good thinking…than it does good computer skills.
 The heavy lifting, creatively speaking,…takes place within the ideas that ultimately form the concept behind the design.…Of course, how well you execute that design digitally can either strengthen or…weaken the concept.
 Coming up with clever and unique ideas is…the hardest skillset to develop as a designer, because there are no shortcuts.…

 You can't run a filter or use a plugin to discover a unique idea.…It comes from hard work based on good research and investment of time thinking…through ideas.
 If you try to cut corners, then it just…leads to predictable and trite solutions.
 So, the challenge is to do both well.…Develop solid, well-thought-out concepts and execute them with precision digitally.…In this chapter, we'll cover refining, removing the guesswork, creative…craftsmanship, good logo attributes, and the fresh-eyes effect.…